-- 18.4 This amount pertains to the balance payable to National Engineering Services Pakistan (Private) Limited, a related party, for engineering consultancy services provided for the turnkey implementation of HBS and Balloki plants. - 18.5 This amount pertains to the balance payable to National Insurance Company Limited, a related party, against insurance premium.
+- 18.4 This amount pertains to the balance payable to National Engineering Services Pakistan (Private) Limited, a related party, for engineering consultancy services provided for the turnkey implementation of HBS and Balloki plants. - 18.5 This represents advance received from National Insurance Company Limited (NICL), a related party, against insurance claims.
+As the claims are not finalized by the insurer at this stage, therefore, on prudent basis, the claim amount is not recognized in the statement of profit or loss. - 18.6 This pertains to accrual for insurance premium payable to National Insurance Company Limited (NICL), a related party. - 18.7 Other liabilities include interest amounting to Rs.
+320.93 million (June 30, 2023: Rs.
+241.04 million) earned on sales tax accounts as referred in note 12.3 to these financial statements.